Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Notice in the data how this information comes from the FunnelKit Funnel Builder.

-Here are the steps you need to follow to do WooCommerce conversion tracking with Facebook pixels.
+Here are the steps to enable WooCommerce conversion tracking with the Meta Pixel.

-Login to Facebook Business Suite and create the Facebook pixel.
+Log in to Facebook Business Suite and create the Meta pixel.
 You can connect your website to Facebook Pixel in two ways:

 Our experts recommend using “Conversions API and Meta Pixel”.